bunda3d/microservices/README.md

 ```csharp
 docker-compose -f docker-compose.yml -f docker-compose.override.yml up --build
 ```
+(^^^ tip: go to that directory in Windows Explorer, click into the address bar, type "CMD" and hit Enter; this will open a CMD Prompt in the appropriate directory)

 3. Wait for docker to compose all microservices.
 That’s it!

 4. You can **launch microservices** as below urls: